-These seasoned experts guide the topics on the Cold Chain IQ site in addition to contributing presentations, webinars, and media.
+The Pharma Logistics IQ advisory board consists of key thinkers and thought leaders in the pharma logistics industry.
+These seasoned experts guide the topics on the Pharma Logistics IQ site in addition to contributing presentations, webinars, and media.
 These industry leaders were selected due to the calibre of their work within their respective areas of expertise.

 About our Advisors